joaoh1/BoringTemplate/README.md

 ## Usage

 You should be able to setup Boring Template for your own usage by the same way you setup the Fabric Example Mod template.
-The mysterious `crid` must be replaced with the real mod id.
+All instances of `modid` must be replaced with the real mod id.

 <!--
 ## Download